Simplicity and scalability are the first and most critical requirements for networking.

 Scalability factors include, but are not limited to, the following:

 Amount of bandwidth between any two racks in a data center.

-The total number of ports available across all switches and the oversubscription that is acceptable determine the number of racks supported in a fabric.
+The total number of ports available across all spine switches and the oversubscription that is acceptable determine the number of racks supported in a fabric.
 Different racks may host different types of infrastructure, which can result in different bandwidth requirements.

 Compute racks, such as racks hosting hypervisors with workloads or virtual machines, might have different bandwidth requirements than shared edge and compute racks, which provide connectivity to the outside world.

 Link speed and the number of links vary to satisfy different bandwidth demands.
 You can vary them for each rack without sacrificing other aspects of the leaf-and-spine architecture.

 The number of links to the spine switches dictates how many paths for traffic from this rack to another rack are available.
 Because the number of hops between any two racks is consistent, the architecture can utilize equal-cost multipathing (ECMP).
 Assuming traffic sourced by the servers carries a TCP or UDP header, traffic distribution can occur on a per-flow basis.